Intro-CS-App-Dev-and-Deploy/Overview/README.md

 # Overview
 Vertical Teaming of High School CS Courses

+Two Mandatory Pieces of a Computer Environment
+- Creating and Maintaining a GitHub Account
+  - External Documentation for a Repository, <a href="https://github.com/MercersKitchen/Computer-Science-Planning/tree/master/Projects/Creating%20a%20GitHub%20Repository#general-introduction-to-creating-a-github-repository-and-readmemd-file-1">Click Here</a>
+  - Using Markdown, <a href="https://github.com/MercersKitchen/Markdown-ReadMe-Documentation">Click Here</a>
+  - Ideas for creating a presentation or video, <a herf="https://github.com/MercersKitchen/Computer-Science-Planning/tree/master/Projects/Introductory%20Presentation%20Guidance"></a>
+- Creating and Maintaining a LinkedIn Account, connecting to others (must be at least 16 years old), see the website and start a profile (students will focus on )

+Assignments: introduce GitHub, version control software (and file pathways for prototyping), integrating App Development with Websites and Promotion ("Where do files live?")
+1. Create a LinkedIn Account and share with Mr. Mercer and others in the class as profile is developed
+2. Create a new repository, share it with Mr. Mercer by email (email URL), and modify the ReadMe.md file with Case Study ideas
+   - OPTION: use GitHub Classroom

+Quick Hyperlinks
+- Introductory CS Course, <a href="">Click here to skip to below</a>

 Table of Contents
 - Overview Summary of "Vertical Teaming", <a href="">Click here when link ready</a>
 - Webpages and Sites